 The best way to prevent pneumococcal disease is for adults to be vaccinated.

 Two vaccines are available to prevent pneumococcal disease.

-The pneumococcal polysaccharide vaccine (PPSV) protects adults and children over the age of two from the 23 most deadly pneumococcal serotypes.
+The pneumococcal polysaccharide vaccine (PPSV23) protects adults and children over the age of two from the 23 most deadly pneumococcal serotypes.

 What is pneumococcal disease?

 Pneumococcal disease is an infection caused by a type of bacteria called Streptococcus pneumoniae.
 It can cause pneumonia, bloodstream infections, or meningitis.